0tist/0tist.github.io/_posts/2022-03-09-contiguous-vs-non-contiguous.md

 <center><img style = 'height:300px;' src = "https://raw.githubusercontent.com/0tist/0tist.github.io/master/assets/images/contiguous.gif"><img style = 'height:300px;' src = "https://raw.githubusercontent.com/0tist/0tist.github.io/master/assets/images/non-contiguous.gif"></center>

 Although the elements reside in a continuous block of memory, it's the way they are accessed that makes the tensors non-contiguous.
 As you can see in the visualisation, the strides are dispersed and the following elements of the tensor along a row isn't the following element in the said memory.
 Thus, making it non-contiguous.
-One can readjust the striding by using `.contiguous()
+One can readjust the striding by using `.contiguous()`.

 ````python
 In []: x.T.contiguous().stride()
 Out[]: (6, 1)
 ```

 ## References
 https://www.educative.io/edpresso/contiguous-memory
 https://stackoverflow.com/questions/48915810/pytorch-what-does-contiguous-do